amirongit/notecode/elasticsearchInAction.md

     - processes data after extracting it from different sources
     - usually transfers or enrichs data while processing it
     - sends data to a variety of target destinations after processing it
-    - can be looked at as a real-time data-ingestion pipeline due to its architecture
+    - can be looked at as a real time data ingestion pipeline due to its architecture
 - beats
     - single purposed data consumption component
     - loads data from different external systems & pump it into Elasticsearch
     - requires its agents to be installed on the host machine (or VM)
-- kibana
-    - multi-purpose web interface for the stack
+- kibana (multi purpose web interface for the stack)
 ### Consistency Types
 - strong
     - offers immediate data consistency